ssarkisy/Delta-Theory/Delta Theory/00 - Translation Layer/00.0 - Reality Virtualization/00.0.0 - Virtual Substrate — Kernel Primitives/00.0.0.2 - Structural Primitives/Delta.md

 ---

-## Conditions / Invariants
+## Axioms & Derived invariants

-- Irreducibility — cannot be decomposed without loss of distinction
+- [[A1 — Irreducibility (axiom)]] — ∆ cannot be decomposed without loss of distinction
-- Generativity — every structure ultimately originates in stabilizable ∆
+- [[A2 — Asymmetry (axiom)]] — ∆(A, B) ≠ ∆(B, A) in general
-- Asymmetry — ∆(A, B) ≠ ∆(B, A)
+- [[A3 — Recursivity (axiom)]] — ∆ participates in recursive embeddings enabling layered complexity
-- NonNumerical — encodes qualitative contrast, not merely quantity
+- Derived: Generativity — stable structures ultimately originate in stabilizable ∆ (from A1 + A3)
-- Recursivity — participates in recursive embeddings enabling layered complexity
+- Definition-level: NonNumerical — ∆ encodes qualitative contrast; quantities arise via embedding/measurement

 ---